Ozone Cracking in Tires: 6 Signs to Replace Them

 Pro tip: Check the inner sidewall too, because it can crack where you cannot see it during a quick walkaround.

 Replace the tire if cracks reach deep into the rubber, expose cords, or appear with a bulge.
-Also replace tires that show missing chunks, severe dry rot, or fast crack growth.
+Also replace tires that show missing chunks, severe dry rot, fast crack growth, or recurring pressure loss.

 [Products Worth Considering]